 - Write and publish another 30 articles (again, ideally within 30-45 days).

-- Apply for Google Adsense and Ezoic (for premium ads).
+- Apply for Google Adsense and Ezoic (for premium ads, and then optimize your Ezoic settings for more revenue).

 - Write and publish another 40 articles (ideally within 45-60 days).